lhyfst/SphereHead/README.md

 ## Data processing toolbox and WildHead dataset

 We have developed a data processing toolbox designed to prepare 360 degree head images for training and testing.
 The toolbox is available at [chence17/WildHead.DatProc](https://github.com/chence17/WildHead.DatProc).
-Utilizing this toolbox, we constructed the WildHead dataset, which will be organized and released in the near future.
+Utilizing this toolbox, we constructed the WildHead dataset.
+To gain access, please download and complete the [WildHead Dataset Release Agreement](WildHead_Dataset_Release_Agreement.pdf), then send the signed agreement to heyuanli@link.cuhk.edu.cn.
 Please refer to the paper and supplementary material for more details about the toolbox and dataset.
 If you believe any image in the dataset infringes on your privacy, please [contact us](heyuanli@link.cuhk.edu.cn) for immediate removal.